krakjoe/operators/README.md

 ?>
 ```

-In the example above, you can see how you might use such functionality to manipulate both internal and user defined types with the help of the Operators interface.
+In the first example, you can see how you might use such functionality to manipulate both internal and user defined types with the help of the Operators interface.

 ```php
 <?php